 We have not yet specified the dynamics of the dealer's prices, but we know that whenever the 'ask' price of one dealer is equal or lower than the 'bid' price of the other, they should perform a transaction.

 In mathematical terms, this is expressed as Eq.(K1).
-If the absolute value the difference is mid-prices is equal or larger to L, then a transaction will take place.
+If the absolute value of the difference in mid-prices is equal or larger to L, then a transaction will take place.

 In this model, we consider only one type of stock, and we do not attempt to model the amount of stock available.

-Whenever a transaction takes place, we assume that a unit of stock is transferred from one dealer to the next, although the amount possessed by each of them is infinite.
+Whenever a transaction takes place, we assume that a unit of stock is transferred from one dealer to the other, although the amount possessed by each of them is infinite.

-What we are interested here is not in the amount of stock that can change hands, but the price at which they are trading it.
+What we are interested in here is not the amount of stock that can change hands, but the price at which they are trading it.

 Note 5